h908714124/bean-standard/README.md

 This project generates he builder pattern, specifically for classes that have a <i>default constructor</i> and <i>accessor pairs</i>.
-These are known as JavaBeans or POJOs. bean-standard is supposed to generate exactly the same builder API as [auto-builder](https://github.com/h908714124/auto-builder).
+These are known as JavaBeans or POJOs.
+The processor is supposed to generate roughly the same builder API as [auto-builder](https://github.com/h908714124/auto-builder).

 Builders for beans can be a useful tool in defensive programming.